jsaintrocc/myblvmgncube/manual/guide/21-wire-electric-panel.md

    ![](img/21-reinstallElectronicsPanel.jpg)\
    *fig 21.18*

-9. Using the controller DIN mount install the Controller Board.
+9. Mount the controller board to the DIN rails using the 3d printed mounts.
 To make room for the USB cable you will need to remove one of the wiring duct fingers (Fig 21.20).

    ![](img/21-controllerClips.jpeg)\
    *fig 21.19*